ulasgoater/Graph-transformation-thesis/README.md

 Synthetic negatives are only generated if, after removal (or retention) of UNKNOWN, the label set collapses to a single class—ensuring the model can fit.

+Training dataset policy: Before modeling, rows with unknown labels (-1) are dropped to ensure a binary label space.
+The pipeline logs the count dropped.

 ## Glossary

 | Term | Meaning |